 Then set the CHRONOLOGY–NARRATIVE to narrative, and think about the order in which you want to tell the events.
 Which is your opening scene?
 What event triggers the action of the story?
 What happens at the midpoint?
 Decide when the backstory events will be revealed to the audience or reader, and drag them into that position in the narrative.

 This narrative order of events is the throughline of your story.
-The cards in this order show how the plot works.
+The cards in the narrative order show how the plot works.

 Read about the functions and features of the Beemgee plot-outlining tool and find out how our unique software can help you outline your story.